jdstorey/fas/docs/eda.md

 - `scale`: if `TRUE` then the variables are std dev scaled before calculating PCs

-Output is a list with the following items:
+The output is a list with the following items:

 - `pc`: a matrix of all possible PCs
 - `loading`:  the weights or "loadings" that determined each PC